The Last Owl Chick

 And Sigmund, he’s the next youngest.
 I wish he WOULD die.
 He’s over two weeks old and still clings to Momma all the time.
 I mean, come on, his eyes are open and he’s thick with down.
+He should be more independent, like me.
 He’s so pathetic.
 Such a worrywart.
 There’s just something about Sigmund that brings out the worst in me.
 He hates me too.
 I can tell.
-All day, I’ve been tormenting him.
-I don’t even care.
+I’ve been viciously tormenting him all day, and I don’t even care.
 Momma says that it’s a classic sibling rivalry.
 But we all know it’s much more than that.

 Something’s off about him.
 I’m telling you, he just smells wrong.

 Gertrude’s been with me the longest.
 Well, the longest besides Momma, of course.
 She doesn’t have feathers yet and seems real curious about mine.
 I was ten days old when she hatched.
 I was so lonely before sissy, and I really like having her around.
 I hope she likes me just as much as I like her.
 She also agrees with me that something’s wrong with Sigmund.

 So, here we are.
 All leaning on each other.
 Listening to the rain.
 Sharing body heat.
 Starving together.

 This is the kind of hunger that hurts.